How to Use the Curriculum

 Fundamental Music Skill Resources

 Link Up is designed as a supplementary music resource and is not intended to be a recorder method curriculum.
-Activities and warm-ups that can be used for introducing recorder technique, as well as introductory lessons for singing, rhythm, and melody, can be accessed in the Fundamentals section.
+Activities and warm-ups that can be used for recorder and vocal techniques, as well as introductory lessons for rhythm and melody, can be accessed in the Fundamentals section.

 The units within the Repertoire Exploration section are sequential, with one unit providing the scaffolding for the next.
 You may complete the activities in the order that best suits your needs, depending on your goals, time with students, and student skill levels.
 See Pathways for Teachers for suggested program sequences.